Skip to content

 • 1 alarm and up/23 alarms and still snoozin'

 These are things that we all think about when we share a sleeping space with others.
-After collecting this information from each participant individually (either written on paper or submitted in a Google survey), the leadership of each break will determine who might be good fits for each other based off of their preferences and the group's particular lodging accommodations.
+After collecting this information from each participant individually (either written on paper or submitted in a survey), the leadership of each break will determine who might be good fits for each other based off of their preferences and the group's particular lodging accommodations.
 These "room assignments" will be shared with the team and should be considered tentative and flexible, as our experiences and preferences may change over time.

 There Are Valid Reasons To Have Lodging Preferences Based Gender